inrupt/etl-tutorial/README.md

-**_Note_**: Make sure to enclose the directory and glob pattern matching the naming convention you used to name your user credential files in double quote characters, so that any wildcard characters (like asterisks or question marks) will be interpreted correctly.
+**_Note_**: Make sure to enclose the directory and glob pattern matching the naming convention you used to name your user credential files in double quote characters, so that any wildcard characters (like asterisks or question marks) will be correctly interpreted.

 ### Using `ts-node` to speed up running the ETL process repeatedly

-Since this project is TypeScript, it can be very convenient to use `ts-node` so that we don't have to repeatedly run the TypeScript compilation step.
+Since this project is TypeScript, it can be very convenient to use `ts-node` so that we don't have to repeatedly re-run the TypeScript compilation step.
 We install `ts-node` globally, but of course you don't have to do this, you can install it locally too, or you could choose to use `npx`: